Bob Dole receives the Congressional Gold Medal: What to know about the former Kansas senator

 Some of his most notable work

-Dole was a vital supporter of the American With Disabilities Act, which was signed into law in 1990.
+Dole was a vital supporter of the American With Disabilities Act (ADA), which was signed into law in 1990.
 The legislation protects individuals with disabilities from discrimination.
 The former senator also founded the Dole Foundation in the 1980s, a nonprofit organization that helps people with disabilities to find work.

+Advocating for those with disabilities was a “constant in his legislative agenda,” said Burdett Loomis, a political science professor at the University of Kansas who has written extensively about Dole.

+The ADA, which has had a large impact on architecture, access to services, among other things, is a “true landmark piece of legislation,” Loomis added.

+Prior to this, the two former senators worked together on the Select Committee on Nutrition and Human Need, a bipartisan panel that found ways to tackle malnutrition and hunger in the U.S. The Food Stamp Act of 1977 came from this panel, a piece of legislation that expanded and simplified the food stamp program.

-In 1983, during Ronald Reagan's presidency, Dole also helped to save Social Security by leading a bipartisan effort to end a stalemate over the legislation, which was facing a financial crisis at the time.
+But perhaps one of Dole’s most notable accomplishments came in 1983 during Ronald Reagan's presidency.
+Dole helped to save Social Security by leading a bipartisan effort to end a stalemate over the legislation, which was facing a financial crisis at the time.

+“Social Security was in a crisis -- there was no question that it would not be fully funded,” Loomis said.

+But fixing the monetary assistance program was a two part dilemma: A math problem as well as a political problem, Loomis said.
+Cutting back on recipients’ social security payments would have been “a terrible political problem for members of Congress,” Loomis said, adding: “In essence, they knew they needed a deal [to save Social Security].”

 Who has received the Congressional Gold Medal in the past?